ryuichiueda/slides_marp/advanced_vision/lesson3e.md

 ### CNN (Convolutional Neural Network)

 - This is not a TV station.
-- convolutional: "convolutional"
 - It uses many neurons that input and output pixel values ​​from nearby areas of the image (right image).
     - Nearby areas of the image: a square region of $n\times n$ pixels.
     - It outputs pixel characteristics and changes in the small region.
     - Further convolutions are used in lower layers to capture overall features.
-- Image processing using a combination of "convolutional layers" and other layers
+- It recognizes images using a combination of "convolutional layers" and other layers.

 ![bg right:30% 90%](./figs/convolution_neuron.png)